Jorejick House 2025-10-08T14:08:49+01:00

 Collaborator: E. Zetti

-The Jorejick House in Tanzania will house a family of about 15 people with different ages and needs.
+The Jorejick House in Tanzania is designed to accommodate a family of about fifteen people of different ages and needs.